gw4-isambard/docs/user-guide/jobs.rst

 Phase 1 and Phase 2 use separate schedulers, jobs must be submitted from the login nodes for the relevant system.

+The schedulers are set to run jobs according to "fairshare" rather than fixed allocations.

 Limits
 ======